formal-coder/dailyUseScripts/README.md

 ## Deployment

-To deploy this scripts, they first need to be compiled.
+To deploy .cpp scripts, they first need to be compiled.
 So, run

 ```bash